 YOUR HOUSEHOLD Address

 Name Phone numbers

+Name 2 hone numbers

+Name ^P hone numbers

+Name ^P hone numbers

+Name Phone numbers

-1. If we can't get home or contact each oth meet or leave a message at: er we will The Getaway Kits are stored in the
+L. If we can't get home or contact each other meet or leave a message at: er we will The Getaway Kits are stored in the

 Name Contact details 4.
-The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during an emergency
+The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during

-Name (back-up)
+Name (back-up) an emergency

 Contact details

-Name (out of town) 5.
-Friends/neighbours who may need our help or who can help us
+Name (out of town) Friends/neighbours who may need our help or who can help us

 Contact details Name

 2. The person responsible for collecting the from school is: children Address Phone

 Name

 Contact details Name

-3. Emergency Survival Items and Getaway Person responsible for checking water a Address Phone
+3. Emergency Survival Items and Getaway K Person responsible for checking water an Address Phone

-Items will be checked and replenished on: house showing places to shelter in an eart • On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+Items will be checked and replenished on: (check and replenish at least once a year) 6.
+On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

-FOR POLICE, FIRE OR AMBUILANCE CALL 111
+FOR POLICE, FIRE OR AMBULANCE CALL 111

-get ready... 🖗 🖓 😪 🏖 🏠
+get ready.... & ???